KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_transmission/README.md

 ### Multiple Layers

 Rendering transparency in an efficient manner is a difficult problem, especially when an arbitrary number of transparent polygons may be overlapping in view.
-This is because the rendering is order-dependent (i.e. we see background objects through forground objects).
+This is because the rendering is order-dependent (i.e. we see background objects through foreground objects).
 It may not be possible on the target platform to render every transparent polygon in the correct order in a reasonable time.
-Therefore, correct ordering is not an absolute requirement when implementing this extension in realtime renderers (offline renderers are assumed to not have this ordering issue).
+Therefore, correct ordering is not an absolute requirement when implementing this extension in realtime renderers (path-traced renderers are assumed to not have this ordering issue).
 However, it is expected that reflected and transmitted light are blended in the way defined by this extension.